GenesisFR/HowToBecomeGoodAtShooters/README.md

 - heals nearby deployed shields while holstered (TODO: verify this information)

 ##### Stinger
-- defensive tool meant for area denial
+- defensive tool meant for area denial and flushing mobs out of cover
-- should be deployed close to you or at choke points to prevent mobs from pushing
+- should be deployed close to you or at strategic locations to prevent mobs from pushing
-- efficient against drones due to their low HP (TODO: verify if mostly for explosive drones and/or lower difficulties)
+- effective against suicide drones due to their low HP
 - counts as explosive damage
 - initial damage and ticks affected by DTA